-- 6.1.1 A First Written Warning will remain live for 12 months from the date that the Disciplinary Manager's written decision was sent to you. - 6.1.2 For a first disciplinary offence (ignoring any informal action), a First Written Warning would be the normal response.
+- 6.1.1 A First Written Warning will remain live for 6 months from the date of the First Written Warning. - 6.1.2 For a first disciplinary offence (ignoring any informal advice and guidance), a First Written Warning will be the normal response unless the Misconduct is serious as set out in Paragraph 6.2.3 below.